sifaka-ai/sifaka/README.md

 # Create a critic for improving outputs that fail validation
 critic = PromptCritique(model=anthropic_model)

-# Create a reflector with rules and critique
+# Create a reflector with rules and critic
+# Note: critique functionality is automatically enabled when a critic is provided
 reflector = Reflector(
     name="content_validator",
     model=anthropic_model,
     rules=[prohibited_terms],
-    critique=True,
     critic=critic
 )